Learning at Princeton

 - Break up your study periods by working on two or three different subjects, particularly if you find yourself losing attention or interest.
 Take (short!) breaks.

-- The papers that are due at the end of the term can rarely be written the night before.
-They require substantial reading and research.
+- The papers that are due at the end of the term require substantial reading and research, both of which take time.
 When you get the assignment, enter a start date in your calendar and plan backwards from the due date, creating your own benchmarks.

 - Balance your academic commitments, your job assignments, and your recreational and extracurricular activities.
 Don't expect that you can juggle as many obligations as you did in high school; research indicates that one or two regular extracurricular activities is best.
 If you are involved in sports or other regularly scheduled and demanding commitments, be especially careful about budgeting your time.